Orson Scott Card: Adaptations

 Many of Card's works have been adapted into comic books.
 Dabel Brothers Productions published comic-book adaptations of Red Prophet and Wyrms in 2006.
 Aaron Johnston wrote comic-book versions of Ender in Exile and Speaker for the Dead.
-Marvel published two Ender's Game miniseries, which were collected in the graphic novel version of Ender's Game; Christ Yost wrote the script and Pasqual Ferry was the artist.
+Marvel published two Ender's Game miniseries, which were collected in the graphic novel version of Ender's Game; Chris Yost wrote the script and Pasqual Ferry was the artist.
 Two sets of comic miniseries were adapted by Mike Carey for Ender's Shadow and the comics collected in Ender's Shadow Ultimate Collection.
 A series of one-shots, some of which are based on Card's Enderverse short stories, were collected in Ender's Game: War of Gifts.

 Since Ender's Game was published in 1985, Card was reluctant to license film rights and artistic control for the novel.
 He had two opportunities to sell the rights of Ender's Game to Hollywood studios, but refused when creative differences became an issue.
 Card announced in February 2009 that he had completed a script for Odd Lot Entertainment, and that they had begun assembling a production team.
 On April 28, 2011, it was announced that Summit Entertainment had picked up the film's distribution, and Digital Domain joined Odd Lot Entertainment in a co-production role.
 Card wrote many versions of the script for the movie, but ultimately director Gavin Hood wrote the screenplay.
 Card was a co-producer of the film.
 On Rotten Tomatoes, the critical consensus states: "If it isn't quite as thought-provoking as the book, Ender's Game still manages to offer a commendable number of well-acted, solidly written sci-fi thrills."